Academic Information

 Withdrawal from Institution

-Students who wish to withdraw from the college, either during or at the end of any semester or term, should contact the office of the dean of students to initiate the process.
-Students are also urged to keep their records with the college active by filing a withdrawal in the registrar’s office.
+Students who wish to withdraw from the college, either during or at the end of any semester or term, should contact the office of student development to initiate the process.
 When the withdrawal process has been completed, the registrar notifies the student’s instructors, academic counselor, and appropriate administrative offices.

 Students withdrawing from college prior to the completion of any final examinations receive the designation of “W” for each course in which they were enrolled.
 The “W” carries no credit or quality points.